-This will start a TFTP server listening on UDP port 5050.
+This will start a TFTP server listening on UDP port 5050^1 .
 Files will be served from the tftp directory in your home directory.
 The options --daemon --no-fork are used so that the tftp client can be interrupted with ctrl c.
 (We don't want any TFTP servers to be left after you log out since this would prohibit other lab groups from starting a TFTP server.)
+The ip-number of the tftp server is found by giving the linux command:

-&lt;sup>1Port 69 is actually the standardized TFTP port but non privileged users in Linux are not permitted to open ports below 1024 so we decided to use port 5050 instead.
+1Port 69 is actually the standardized TFTP port but non privileged users in Linux are not permitted to open ports below 1024 so we decided to use port 5050 instead.